Interview with Orla Smith, Executive Editor of Seventh Row

 "First Cow," Kelly Reichardt's movie comes out March 6 🐄

-I love her ... the collaboration with Michelle Williams, especially.
-All of her films have been really like great in a quiet way.
+I love her... the collaboration with Michelle Williams, especially.
+All of her films have been great in a quiet way.
 I think that's maybe why they don't get as much attention as they deserve.
 Some of her films are admittedly "difficult," like "Meek's Cutoff" (2010).
 She's a hard director to pin down.
 I'd love to read a book on her work because she's fascinating.

 She does make quiet movies, but they also have such a range to them.
 She made a thriller with "Night Moves" (2013), and it's very quiet, like any Kelly Reichardt movie, but also incredibly tense and thrilling.
 There's a great diversity in her films, which are about very specific types of people in a very specific part of the world.
 Almost all of her films are set in Oregon.
 We're going to hopefully publish at least one essay about every single one of her films, and then go really deep on her new film, "First Cow" (2020), which I'm so excited to see.

 Me too.
-There are a bunch of female-directed movies coming out this year that I can't wait to see ["Zola," "Eternals," "Promising Young Woman"].
-I just hope that they get some attention.
+There are a bunch of female-directed movies coming out this year that I can't wait to see, like "Promising Young Woman" (Fennell, 2020), and I just hope they get some attention.
 It's great that Seventh Row exists, and I can't believe I didn't know about it before.
 There's also a podcast?

 Yes, there's a podcast.
 We release new episodes every week, and we try to avoid talking about any one single film.
 We find that our discussions are more interesting when we're comparing films and drawing connections between them.
-We just talked about the new "Little Women" (2019), comparing it to the 1994 film.
-And I think today [which at this point, was weeks ago], we're doing this interview about "1917" (2019) and "Jarhead" (2005).
+We just talked about the new "Little Women" (Gerwig, 2019), comparing it to the 1994 film (directed by Gillian Armstrong).
+And I think today [which at this point, was weeks ago], we're doing this interview about "1917" (Mendes, 2019) and "Jarhead" (Mendes, 2005).
 I love doing the podcast.
 It's similar to the process of writing articles and e-books, but in discussion form.

 I'll subscribe.
 I've been waiting for someone to do an in-depth comparison of my two favorite versions of "Little Women."